joyjeni/Gods_Promise/walk_with_Jesus.md

  ### Psalms: 142:3 Tell your troubles to God
  I pour out my complaint before him.
 I tell my trouble before him.

+ ### Psalms: 147: 13 God Strenthens and Bless You
+ For he strengthens the bars of your gates; he blesses your children within you.